 Now all of your pages should alternate their page numbers properly.
 There is an alternative method of accomplishing this same task.

 Another beautiful feature of OpenOffice.org is its extensive use of page and paragraph styles.
 You can even create styles for specific characters.
 Click on the “”Styles and Formatting”” button or simply press F11, and you will see a sidebar with all of the currently available paragraph styles.
 You can create a style and format it however you see fit.
 To begin with a style that is already created, right click on it and then click “New”.
 This will copy that style and allow you to build from it.

 This is where you can control indentation, line spacing, alignment (which you will most like want to justify), text flow (books usually hyphenate at the end of lines), fonts, and much more.
 It is completely up to you or whoever is setting publication guidelines for you.

 Give your style a name and select the “Next Style” drop-down menu.
 This allows you to identify which style the next paragraph will use.
 You could conceivably have two alternating styles or just the same style automatically applied whenever you start a new paragraph.

-I have made a document with everything I have done available for download so that you can actually see and play with my changes.
 In Part 3, we will cover illustrations, more in-depth style techniques, and export formats.